Kepler-69c/min-userscripts/README.md

 ### Focus
 Block websites that distract you
 ### DeepL translate
-Because Min's built-in translation function is not yet working properly: Translate a text passage as soon as you have selected it.
+Because Min's built-in translation function is not yet working properly: translates a text passage as soon as you have selected it.